viamrobotics/docs/docs/tutorials/control/gamepad.md

 The controller config adds the gamepad controller to your machine.
 However, it is not functional yet.
-To make it functional, you need to add the base remote control service.
+To link the controller input to the base functionality, you need to add the base remote control service.

 ## Add the base remote control service